0x65-e/computingatucla/datascience.md

 One area where the Math of Comp major lacks is in statistical preparation.
 While you can take Stats classes for your math electives, Stats and Data Theory majors have enrollment priority so it can be harder to get into the Statistics core series.
 The Math department offers its own series on statistics and probability (MATH 170A and 170B), which you will probably take as a prerequisite to courses in machine learning and data science.

 Compared to the previous majors, Math of Comp provides much more background in computer science.
 With appropriate elective selections, including operating systems (CS 111), algorithms (CS 180 or MATH 182), and machine learning (CS M146 or MATH 156), Math of Comp sets you up for **Software Engineering** and **Machine Learning Engineering** roles, or for graduate study in computer science and machine learning.
 It's also possible to go directly into **Data Scientist** roles, based on your choice of electives, since you can shape the major to be very similar to Data Theory.
+Like Data Theory, the mathematical preparation is helpful for those pursuing graduate study for a **Machine Learning Scientist** position.

 ### [Computer Science B.S.](https://catalog.registrar.ucla.edu/major/2022/ComputerScienceBS)